dustymabe/dustymabe.com/content/post/2020-01-21/post.md

 # Booting Fedora CoreOS: Intermediate Provisioning Scenario

-For a more intermediate provisioning scenario, let's add an SSH key to our `authorized_keys` file and run a script on the first boot.
-We'll add to the the `fcct` config from the previous scenario such that we now:
+For a more intermediate provisioning scenario let's add an SSH key to our `authorized_keys` file and run a script on the first boot.
+We'll add to the `fcct` config from the previous scenario such that the provisioning configuration will now tell Ignition to:

 - Add a systemd dropin for auto login from serial console.
 - Disable automatic updates.
 - Add a script at `/usr/local/bin/public-ipv4.sh` to run on boot.
 - Configure a systemd service to run the script on first boot.

-## Write the Script
+### Write the Script

 So what script should we run?
 Here's a good small script: